Jane Honoroff, LICSW, MSW

-As a principal of TMG, Jane specializes in mediating family issues such as divorce, post-divorce, nontraditional family issues, family business, and estate settlement.
+As a principal of TMG, Jane specializes in mediating family issues such as divorce, post-divorce, nontraditional family issues, family business, adult sibling disputes and estate settlement.
 She also handles most of the intakes for TMG’s family mediation program.

 Jane also designs and conducts dispute resolution skills trainings.
 She has provided training for a variety of clients including a public school system, a medical school administration, health care professionals, the Middlesex Probate Court Clinic and a number of area mental health clinics.
 She has made regular presentations to law students at Northeastern University and the Harvard Law School.
-In addition, she has served on the Adjunct Faculty at Boston University School of Social Work.
 In 2014, the Field Education Department at the Boston University School of Social Work selected Jane as the recipient of an Excellence in Field Instruction award.

 Bringing skills from her clinical experience to mediation, Jane encourages parties to clarify their needs and interests, listen effectively and articulate feelings that bear on the case.
 In the process of reaching agreement, parties gain new perspective and establish respect for one another and themselves.
 This approach is especially useful in disputes where the long-term relationship of the parties must be maintained.

 Jane is a Diplomate with the National Association of Social Workers, a Certified Diplomate in Clinical Social Work with the American Board of Examiners and a member of the Association for Conflict Resolution.
 She received her M.S.W. from Simmons College Graduate School of Social Work in 1979.

 Over her career, Jane has received many awards and recognitions: